 Properties tend to stay on the market longer in the winter, data shows.
 For example, houses that close in January typically have been on the market for more than three months.

 Below: To compare seasonal trends for different metro areas across the U.S., check out the "Days on Market" data provided by Realtor.com.
 (This table is easier to navigate by hitting the "expand" icon in the bottom right corner.)

 4. Motivated sellers

-While the winter season may bring less competition and potentially better deals, rental property investors can take advantage of modern solutions that offer access to affordable, cash-flowing rental properties—no matter the season.
+While January and February bring less competition and potentially better deals, today’s rental property investors can access affordable, cash-flowing rental properties—no matter the season.

-Even if you get swept up in the holiday hubbub and don’t get around to real estate investing this winter, don’t let the FOMO sink in: At Roofstock, we make any time of year a great time to buy rental property.
+So even if you get swept up in new year to-do lists (yes, we hear that gym membership calling too) and don’t get around to real estate investing this winter, don’t let FOMO sink in: At Roofstock, we make any time of year a great time to buy rental property.